This guidance pertains to multi-unit dwellings such as apartment and condominium complexes.

 - Stay home if you are ill or have any respiratory symptoms such as fever, cough and shortness of breath.

-- Self-isolate for 14 days if you have travelled outside Canada (including the U.S.), have tested positive for COVID-19 or have been identified by a Medical Health Officer as a close contact of a person who has tested positive for COVID-19.
+- Self-isolate if you have travelled outside Canada (including the U.S.), have tested positive for COVID-19 or have been identified by a Medical Health Officer as a close contact of a person who has tested positive for COVID-19.
 Detailed information on mandatory isolation.

 Roles of Building Managers